-cloudera.cluster.service_config module – Manage a service configuration in cluster
+cloudera.cluster.service_config module – Manage a cluster service configuration

 Note